 Zidane vs Marco Materazzi, 2006

 Tied 1-1 in extra time in the 2006 World Cup, goal scorers Zinedine Zidane and Marco Materazzi got into a heated verbal exchange before Zidane turned around, aimed, and headbutted Materazzi to the ground.
-In all regards, it was the perfect headbutt with all the strength and force a martial arts teacher could ask for. won the World Cup on penalties.
+In all regards, it was the perfect headbutt with all the strength and force a martial arts teacher could ask for.
+Italy won the World Cup on penalties.

 via GIPHY